Education

 Biography

 Dr. Colleen Delaney is Professor of Anthropology at CSU Channel Islands.
-She earned her Ph.D and MA in archaeological Anthropology from UCLA, and a B.A. in Anthropology with a minor in Museum Studies from Beloit College.
+She earned her Ph.D. and M.A. in archaeological Anthropology from UCLA, and a B.A. in Anthropology with a minor in Museum Studies from Beloit College.
 As an anthropologist she is committed to teaching all students the value of critical thinking, cultural awareness, and cultural understanding in the global world of today.
 Prior to her arrival as CSU Channel Islands, Dr. Delaney held full time positions at Moorpark College and CSU Fullerton.

 Dr. Delaney’s specific archaeological interests focus on human adaptations to the natural and cultural realms.
 As a broadly trained anthropologist, her research interests are diverse and interdisciplinary.
 Primary research foci include human adaptations to local natural and cultural world environments, sociocultural interaction and identity, social inequality, emergent complexity, and taphonomic processes/actualistic studies.
 Dr. Delaney has conducted fieldwork throughout the United States as well as Australia and Germany.

-She is currently engaged in research in several areas:
+She engages in research in several areas:

-c) project examines sandstone bowls and mortars to trace prehistoric exchange networks.
+b) employing ground stone bowls and mortars to trace prehistoric exchange networks.
 This project is in collaboration with faculty and students at CSU Northridge.

 Dr. Delaney previously published under the surname Delaney-Rivera.